chebfun/chebsite/docs/functions/chebfun/ellipke.md

 ---
-title: """ellipke"""
+title: "ellipke"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """ellipke"""
+function_name: "ellipke"
-snippet: """Complete elliptic integral of a CHEBFUN."""
+snippet: "Complete elliptic integral of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- ELLIPKE   Complete elliptic integral of a CHEBFUN.
+<pre class="help-text"> ELLIPKE   Complete elliptic integral of a CHEBFUN.
     [K, E] = ELLIPKE(M) returns the value of the complete elliptic integrals of the first and second kinds, composed with the CHEBFUN M.  As currently implemented, M is limited to 0 <= M <= 1.